Dachckol/markdown_website/Resources/pages/building_and_deploying_a_markdown_site.md

 It would be relatively trivial to get this more "RESTful" in a "stateless" sense by storing the compiled pages on the file system.
 There could then be a separate tool that generates the html files and the server just deals them out.
 Other fun ideas include change detection for reloading the cache automatically.

+It would make sense to build a generator which takes a bunch of these markdown files and spits out HTML files which can then be served as a static site.
+This would avoid the on-the-go markdown compilation.
+However, I anticipate eventually running some backend services.
+If I build a static site, I will make it harder in the future to provide any API over the internet.
+For this reason I am going to go with lazy compiling of the markdown.
+This approach is also known as AFISI(accounting for imaginary scaling issues).

 # The Solution

 The whole thing turned out around 100 lines of C++ so I did not bother with OOP and kept everything in the same file for now.
 Some important bits: